bouhadi-m3d/switch_calculator/README.md

 ## switch_calculator
-a simple calculator using switch
+a simple calculator using switch.